January 5th GWR ‘Ibex’ strikes Platte Fougère rocks, two lost. Capt. Baudains certificate suspended for 6 months. Refloated months later.

 CROSSMA Marine Rescue Co-ordination Centre established at Jobourg Cap de la Hague.

 ‘Arun’ prototype lifeboat stationed at St Peter Port for evaluation.
-The first wooden variant of this very successful lifeboat.
+The first wooden example of this very successful lifeboat.

 The sculling dinghy used by the crew to reach the lifeboat on her moorings was at long last replaced by a boat with an outboard motor.